informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/07-programs-as-types.md

 ```

 The `Greeter` trait is defined to be parameterized by a generic `Context` type,
-which is required to implement both `PersonContext` and `ErrorContext`.
+which is required to implement both `PersonContext` and `HasError`.
 The `greet` method is then defined without generic parameters, as these have been
 captured in the trait definition.
 We then define an empty struct `SimpleGreeter`,
 which is there only to implement the `Greeter` trait for any `Context` type